Rafael Devers Player Props: Red Sox vs. Rangers

-On Wednesday, Rafael Devers (.667 slugging percentage in past 10 games, including three home runs) and the Boston Red Sox face the Texas Rangers, whose starting pitcher will be Jon Gray.
+On Thursday, Rafael Devers (.465 on-base percentage in past 10 games, 144 points above season-long percentage) and the Boston Red Sox face the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
 First pitch is at 7:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Rangers.
+In his most recent game he had a hitless performance (0-for-4) against the Rangers.

 Rafael Devers Game Info & Props vs. the Rangers